 Infinity Q Capital Management LLC Technology Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-Investors with losses are encouraged to contact the firm before April 26, 2021; click here to submit trade information

-/EIN News/ -- LOS ANGELES, April 15, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Infinity Q Capital Management LLC (NASDAQ: IQDNX) investors that acquired shares between December 21, 2018 and February 22, 2021.
+LOS ANGELES, April 21, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Infinity Q Capital Management LLC (NASDAQ: IQDNX) investors that acquired shares between December 21, 2018 and February 22, 2021.
 Investors have until April 26, 2021 to seek an active role in this litigation.

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.